Why Is an Absorption Spectrum Especially Useful for Astronomers

 - The motion and distance of interstellar material

-By analyzing these lines, astronomers have discovered complex molecules in space, traced the distribution of heavy elements, and mapped the structure of our galaxy's interstellar medium Simple as that..
+By analyzing these lines, astronomers have discovered complex molecules in space, traced the distribution of heavy elements, and mapped the structure of our galaxy's interstellar medium.

 Exoplanet Detection and Characterization

-Absorption spectroscopy matters a lot in the study of exoplanets.
-Think about it: when a planet passes in front of its host star (transit), some of the star's light filters through the planet's atmosphere.
-Different elements in the atmosphere absorb specific wavelengths, creating a transmission spectrum that reveals the atmospheric composition.
+Absorption spectroscopy is key here in the study of exoplanets.
+On the flip side, when a planet passes in front of its host star (transit), some of the star's light filters through the planet's atmosphere.
+Different elements in the atmosphere absorb specific wavelengths, creating a transmission spectrum that reveals the atmospheric composition That alone is useful..

 This technique has allowed astronomers to: